So you want to be a Vet Nurse…

 We don’t want to sound heartless here.
 No one wants to see an animal in pain.
 But for some, witnessing an animal in pain will be unbearable.
 They become lost in their grief and unable to turn that pain into action.
 Having a career as a vet nurse will guarantee that you will see a lot of animals suffering, as well as many happy ones.
 Some diseases and treatments will add to their pain before they are better.
 If you want a vet nurse career you have to be able to put your emotions away and focus on the task.
 The patients will need your help.

 On one hand, it’s common for vet nurses to become a little desensitised to the suffering so that they can focus on the task at hand.
 On the other hand, having empathy also makes you a better vet nurse.
 The ability to pick out the signs that a pet is suffering or even not quite feeling its best will allow you to alert the vet and start treatment sooner.
-It’s okay to feel bad for a suffering animal, the important thing is that you also have to be able to act.
+It’s okay to feel bad for a suffering animal, the important thing is that you also have to be able to take action as well as being empathetic.

 If you have been dreaming of an easy job cuddling puppies all day, then a career as a vet nurse may not be for you.
 Now if you like hard work and find it empowering, then it could the best job for you.
 You will be stronger from all of that lifting.
 Your attention to detail will be exceptional.
 Your reflexes will make a cat jealous.
 To reap the underlying rewards, you have to be willing to get a little sweaty.